volvo-cars/eene-nav-bandit-sim/README.md

 While these files are not provided in this repository, the public data sources used in the paper are [OpenStreetMap](https://www.openstreetmap.org/) and [Open Charge Map](https://openchargemap.org/) for the road graph and charging station list, respectively.
+The mean energy consumption can be computed using the formula in Eq.
+15 of the paper, together speed, length and topology data from the road network graph.
+Similarly, the mean travel time can be computed using the length and maximum allowed speed of each edge in the road network graph.

 ## Graph Preprocessing